apache/gravitino/docs/apache-hive-catalog.md

 ## Hive catalog with S3 storage

 To create a Hive catalog with S3 storage, you can refer to the [Hive catalog with S3](./hive-catalog-with-s3.md) documentation.
+No special configurations are required for the Hive catalog to work with S3 storage.
+The only difference is the storage location of the files, which is in S3.
+You can use `location` to specify the S3 path for the database or table.